 The Good: Decent sized images, Easy to learn game

-The Bad: Incredibly overproduced, Lame game mechanic, Collectibility issues (with foil cards), By-the-pack is a terrible value.
+The Bad: Lame game mechanic, Collectibility issues (with foil cards), By-the-pack is a terrible value.

-With the "The Jedi Council" set all of the battles are fought on Coruscant and the game may be won by either taking control of the planet by winning each location or by playing in such a way that your opponent runs out of cards before you do.
+With the "Menace Of Darth Maul" set all of the battles are fought on Tatooine and the game may be won by either taking control of the planet by winning each location or by playing in such a way that your opponent runs out of cards before you do.
 Either way, the game is not the most exciting CCG ever and truth be told the simplicity of it is likely to drive away players who like a good game of skill.

 Most of the cards, especially the Battle cards define actions and tell the player how to use them.
 This is an easy game to learn, but consequently one that is not challenging to master and therefore less exciting to play over and over again.

-"The Jedi Council" was grossly overproduced in relation to its demand.
-This is a very easy set of gaming cards to find and conversely one of the worst investments for those who look to trading and gaming cards to make money.
+"Menace Of Darth Maul" was grossly overproduced in relation to its demand.
+This is one of the easiest sets of gaming cards to find and conversely one of the worst investments for those who look to trading and gaming cards to make money.
 Disportionately expensive by the pack, sets can still be assembled rather inexpensively via the booster boxes and starter decks.

-Young Jedi might be an agreeably diverting game, but "The Jedi Council" was so simplistic and overproduced it is almost astonishing that Decipher bothered to continue with this Episode 1 gaming set.
+Young Jedi might be an agreeably diverting game, but "Menace Of Darth Maul" was so simplistic and overproduced it is almost astonishing that Decipher bothered to continue with this Episode 1 gaming set.
 What might be a sub-average game is sucked down into "avoid it" territory when purchased by the pack, which will cause a collector to spend a lot more money on the essentially worthless product than they need to.